pyomeca/bioptim/README.md

 ### Class: ConstraintFcn
 The `ConstraintFcn` class is the declaration of all the already available constraints in `bioptim`.
-Since this is an Enum, it is possible to use tab key on the keyboard to dynamically list them all, depending on the capabilities of your IDE.
+Since this is an Enum, it is possible to use the tab key on the keyboard to dynamically list them all, depending on the capabilities of your IDE.

 #### TRACK_STATE
-Tracks the states variable towards a target
+Tracks the state's variable toward a target.

 #### TRACK_MARKERS
-Tracks the skin markers towards a target.
+Tracks the skin markers toward a target.
-The extra parameter `axis_to_track: Axis = (Axis.X, Axis.Y, Axis.Z)` can be sent to specify the axes on which to track the markers
+The extra parameter `axis_to_track: Axis = (Axis.X, Axis.Y, Axis.Z)` can be provided to specify the axes along which the markers should be tracked.

 #### TRACK_MARKERS_VELOCITY
-Tracks the skin marker velocities towards a target.
+Tracks the skin marker velocities toward a target.

 #### SUPERIMPOSE_MARKERS
 Matches one marker with another one.
-The extra parameters `first_marker_idx: int` and `second_marker_idx: int` informs which markers are to be superimposed
+The extra parameters `first_marker_idx: int` and `second_marker_idx: int` informs which markers are to be superimposed.

 #### PROPORTIONAL_STATE
 Links one state to another, such that `x[first_dof] - first_dof_intercept = coef * (x[second_dof] - second_dof_intercept)`
-The extra parameters `first_dof: int` and `second_dof: int` must be passed to the `Constraint` constructor
+The extra parameters `first_dof: int` and `second_dof: int` must be passed to the `Constraint` constructor.

 #### PROPORTIONAL_CONTROL
 Links one control to another, such that `u[first_dof] - first_dof_intercept = coef * (u[second_dof] - second_dof_intercept)`
-The extra parameters `first_dof: int` and `second_dof: int` must be passed to the `Constraint` constructor
+The extra parameters `first_dof: int` and `second_dof: int` must be passed to the `Constraint` constructor.

 #### TRACK_TORQUE
-Tracks the generalized forces part of the control variables towards a target
+Tracks the generalized forces (part of the control variables) toward a target.

 #### TRACK_MUSCLES_CONTROL
-Tracks the muscles part of the control variables towards a target
+Tracks the muscles (part of the control variables) toward a target.

 #### TRACK_ALL_CONTROLS
-Tracks all the control variables towards a target
+Tracks all the control variables toward a target.

 #### TRACK_CONTACT_FORCES
-Tracks the non-acceleration point reaction forces towards a target
+Tracks the non-acceleration point reaction forces toward a target.

 #### TRACK_SEGMENT_WITH_CUSTOM_RT
 Links a segment with an RT (for instance, an Inertial Measurement Unit).
 It does so by computing the homogenous transformation between the segment and the RT and then converting this to Euler angles.
-The extra parameters `segment_idx: int` and `rt_idx: int` must be passed to the `Constraint` constructor
+The extra parameters `segment_idx: int` and `rt_idx: int` must be passed to the `Constraint` constructor.

 #### TRACK_MARKER_WITH_SEGMENT_AXIS
 Tracks a marker using a segment, that is aligning an axis toward the marker.
-The extra parameters `marker_idx: int`, `segment_idx: int` and `axis: Axis` must be passed to the `Constraint` constructor
+The extra parameters `marker_idx: int`, `segment_idx: int`, and `axis: Axis` must be passed to the `Constraint` constructor

 #### TRACK_COM_POSITION
-Constraints the center of mass towards a target.
+Constraints the center of mass toward a target.
-The extra parameter `axis_to_track: Axis = (Axis.X, Axis.Y, Axis.Z)` can be sent to specify the axes on which to track the markers
+The extra parameter `axis_to_track: Axis = (Axis.X, Axis.Y, Axis.Z)` can be sent to specify the axes along which the center of mass should be tracked.

 #### TRACK_COM_VELOCITY
-Constraints the center of mass velocity towards a target.
+Constraints the center of mass velocity toward a target.
-The extra parameter `axis_to_track: Axis = (Axis.X, Axis.Y, Axis.Z)` can be sent to specify the axes on which to track the markers
+The extra parameter `axis_to_track: Axis = (Axis.X, Axis.Y, Axis.Z)` can be provided to specify the axes along which the velocity should be tracked.

 #### TRACK_ANGULAR_MOMENTUM
-Constraints the angular momentum in the global reference frame towards a target.
+Constraints the angular momentum in the global reference frame toward a target.
-The extra parameter `axis_to_track: Axis = (Axis.X, Axis.Y, Axis.Z)` can be sent to specify the axes on which to track the angular momentum
+The extra parameter `axis_to_track: Axis = (Axis.X, Axis.Y, Axis.Z)` can be sent to specify the axes along which the momentum should be tracked.

 #### TRACK_LINEAR_MOMENTUM
-Constraints the linear momentum towards a target.
+Constraints the linear momentum toward a target.
-The extra parameter `axis_to_track: Axis = (Axis.X, Axis.Y, Axis.Z)` can be sent to specify the axes on which to track the linear momentum
+The extra parameter `axis_to_track: Axis = (Axis.X, Axis.Y, Axis.Z)` can be sent to specify the axes along which the momentum should be tracked.

 #### NON_SLIPPING
 Adds a constraint of static friction at contact points constraining for small tangential forces.
 This constraint assumes that the normal forces is positive (that is having an additional TRACK_CONTACT_FORCES with `max_bound=np.inf`).
-The extra parameters `tangential_component_idx: int`, `normal_component_idx: int` and `static_friction_coefficient: float` must be passed to the `Constraint` constructor
+The extra parameters `tangential_component_idx: int`, `normal_component_idx: int`, and `static_friction_coefficient: float` must be passed to the `Constraint` constructor

 #### TORQUE_MAX_FROM_ACTUATORS
 Adds a constraint of maximal torque to the generalized forces controls such that the maximal *tau* are computed from the `biorbd` method `bio_model.torque_max(q, qdot).`
-This is an efficient alternative to the torque activation dynamics.
+This is an efficient alternative to torque activation dynamics.
-The extra parameter `min_torque` can be passed to ensure that the model is never too weak
+The extra parameter `min_torque` can be passed to ensure that the model is never too weak.

 #### TIME_CONSTRAINT
 Adds the time to the optimization variable set.
-It will leave the time free, within the given boundaries
+It will leave the time free within the given boundaries.

 #### CUSTOM
-CUSTOM should not be directly sent by the user, but the user should pass the custom_constraint function directly.
+The user should not directly send CUSTOM, but the user should pass the custom_constraint function directly.
-You can have a look at Constraint and ConstraintList sections for more information about how to define custom constraints.
+You can look at Constraint and ConstraintList sections for more information about how to define custom constraints.

 ## The objective functions
 The objective functions are soft penalties of the optimization program.
-That means the solution tries to minimize the value as much as possible but won't complaint if it does a bad job at it.
+In other words, the solution tries to minimize the value as much as possible but will not complain if the objective remains high.
-The objective functions come in two format: Lagrange and Mayer.
+The objective functions come in two formats: Lagrange and Mayer.

-The Lagrange objective functions are integrated over the whole phase (actually over the selected nodes, which are usually Node.ALL).
+The Lagrange objective functions are integrated over the whole phase (actually over the selected nodes, usually Node.ALL).
 One should note that integration is not given by the dynamics function but by the rectangle approximation over a node.

 The Mayer objective functions are values at a single node, usually the Node.LAST.

 ### Class: Objective
-The Objective provides a class that prepares an objective function, so it can be added to the objective set by `bioptim`.
+The Objective provides a class that prepares an objective function so that it can be added to the objective set by `bioptim`.
 When constructing an `OptimalControlProgram()`, Objective is the expected class for the `objective_functions` parameter.
 It is also possible to later change the objective functions by calling the method `update_objectives(the_objective_function)` of the `OptimalControlProgram`